rorrell/mytop3/README.md

 # mytop3

-My take on a to do list
+To do list focusing on the next 3 items you need to do